clitetailor/react-epic/docs/BreakdownCookbook.md

 # React Epic Breakdown Cookbook

+Note:

-Note: The article is long but it's worth to read so enjoy! 🤣
+- The article is long (286 lines exactly) but it's worth to read so enjoy! 🤣
+- These following knowledges come from Haskell community, what i do is just to create this library.

-To make it can not be simpler, we will come to a basic simple React Counter example app.
-Imagine we have an app wire frame:
+To come to the basic React Epic breakdown, we come back to the basic simple React Counter example app.
+Imagine we have this app wire-frame:

 ```jsx
 export class Counter extends Component {